giellalt/lang-vro/README.md

 [![License](https://img.shields.io/github/license/giellalt/lang-vro)](https://raw.githubusercontent.com/giellalt/lang-vro/main/LICENSE)

 This directory contains source files for the Võro language morphology and dictionary.
-The data and implementation are licenced under __LICENCE__ licence, also detailed in the [LICENSE](https://github.com/giellalt/lang-vro/blob/main/LICENSE).
+The data and implementation are licenced under __LICENSE__ licence, also detailed in the [LICENSE](https://github.com/giellalt/lang-vro/blob/main/LICENSE).
 The authors named in the AUTHORS file are available to grant other licencing choices.